Entry at 13+

 Registration provisionally reserves a place for your child at the College subject to them meeting the entry criteria.
 Registration is a firm expression of your interest in the College but in registering your child you are not committed to Malvern at this stage.
 Parents might register their children with several schools while they thoroughly explore a number of options and then confirm with their preferred school later in the process.

-Parents of overseas pupils are asked to forward a copy of their child’s last two school reports and contact the Registrar prior to submitting the Registration Form and paying the Registration Fee in order to confirm that there are places available.
+Parents of overseas pupils are asked to forward a copy of their child’s last two school reports and contact the admissions team prior to submitting the Registration Form and paying the Registration Fee in order to confirm that there are places available.

 We regret that we are unable to guarantee a place in a particular House until the child's place is fully confirmed but it is possible to provisionally reserve a place up to three years in advance if he/she is registered and has had a formal visit of the school.